After blogging at Indie Traveller for 5 years, I’ve realized one thing: I can’t be everywhere nor be an expert on everything!

 3. Only for countries we already cover

 If a country is in our top menu bar then we’re open to articles about it.
 If not, we’re not quite ready for this country yet.
-Countries we’re most interested in right now include: Thailand, Vietnam, Malaysia, Belize, Guatemala, Colombia, and Laos (specifically Luang Prabang and Vang Vieng).
-Practical guides for known travel destinations are our main thing, though we like to mix in stories about off the beaten track places every now and then too.
+Countries we’re most interested in right now include: Thailand, Vietnam, Malaysia, Belize, Guatemala, Colombia, and Laos.
+Practical travel guides are our main thing, though we like to mix in stories about off the beaten track places every now and then too.